theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/azure-storage.md

 	Enter your storage account name.
 Do not enter the full URL.

 	#### SAS token
 	Enter the SAS token at the Azure Storage container level.
+You can copy the SAS token from the Azure portal in the following menu:
+	**Storage accounts > [account_name] > Security + networking > Shared access signature**.
-The following permissions are required when using Shared Access Signature (SAS):
+	Note that the following permissions are required when using Shared Access Signature (SAS):
 	- Add
 	- Create
 	- Write
 	- Delete
 	- List

-	!!! tip
-		You can copy the SAS token from the Azure portal (**Storage accounts > [account_name] > Security + networking > Shared access signature**).

 	#### Connect
 	Click **[Connect]** to establish a connection to the storage account.